apache/mxnet/contrib/clojure-package/README.md

 ## Current State and Plans

-The Clojure package is nearing the end of its first development milestone which is to achieve a close parity with the Scala package and to potentially be included into the main project for official Clojure language support.
+The Clojure package is nearing the end of its first development milestone which is to achieve a close parity with the Scala package.

-What is needed now is alpha testing on both OSX and Linux to discover any bugs, rough edges, and generally harden it before an official PR is opened on the main project.

-Help with this effort is greatly appreciated and contributors will be recognized in the project README.
+Help is needed testing and generally making the package better.
+A list of the pacakge status and contribution needs can be found here [Clojure Package Contribution Needs](https://cwiki.apache.org/confluence/display/MXNET/Clojure+Package+Contribution+Needs).
+Please get involved :)

-Testing instructions can be found in the testing.md
+Testing instructions can be found in the testing.md.

 ## Getting Started